 The idea to learn from aviation for determining a digital maturity metric is as follows: By analogy, the role of a runway in aviation is assumed in the ‘wet’ domains (maritime and inland waterways) by the waterway.
 Again, by analogy, there can be digital services provided for shipping while passing through the waterway to a port, for example.
-(In the aviation domain in the above table, these electronic services are the precision instrument approach and landing transmissions by the Instrument Landing Systems (ILS) provided at airports.)
+(In the aviation domain in Table 1, these electronic services are the precision instrument approach and landing transmissions by the Instrument Landing Systems (ILS) provided at airports.)
 Different levels of service provision in the waterway domain reflect, again by analogy, the different requirements of shipping for support in different types of waterways.
 In aviation, these different needs are the visual ranges available vertically and ahead for landing decision making; in the waterway domain, this translates to different sets of digital services provided, which in turn may infer different degrees of digital maturity.
 Hence the notion of category designations for different digital maturity levels in the waterway domain.
 In the following section it will be demonstrated, how this idea of categories to designate a maturity level can be applied to the waterway domain, even using as a conceptional backdrop a well-established generic maturity model.

 Digital Maturity for waterways as adapted from the Capability Maturity Model (CMM)